Noether's theorem: Examples

 In other words, the component of the angular momentum L along the n axis is conserved.
 And if n is arbitrary, i.e., if the system is insensitive to any rotation, then every component of L is conserved; in short, angular momentum is conserved.

 Field theory version

-Although useful in its own right, the version of Noether's theorem just given is a special case of the general version derived in 1915.
+Although useful in its own right, the version of Noether's theorem given above is a special case of the general version derived in 1915.
 To give the flavor of the general theorem, a version of Noether's theorem for continuous fields in four-dimensional space–time is now given.
-Since field theory problems are more common in modern physics than mechanics problems, this field theory version is the most commonly used (or most often implemented) version of Noether's theorem.
+Since field theory problems are more common in modern physics than mechanics problems, this field theory version is the most commonly used version of Noether's theorem.